crispgm/nvim-go/README.md

 we are able to do most of vim-go's features by LSP client, `nvim-go` collaborates with these features to get Golang development done.

-This project is still under early development and you may use at your own risk.

 ## Plugin Features

 - Auto format with `:GoFormat` when saving.
 (LSP supports this but it lacks `goimports`)